Padmasana Yoga (Lotus Pose): A Comprehensive Guide to Benefits, Techniques, and Precautions

 3. Janu Shirasasana (Head-to-Knee Pose)

 Janu Shirasasana is a forward bend in the seated position which helps stretch the hamstrings as well as open the hips.
 Begin by sitting with your legs spread towards the front.
-Relax your left knee, and then bring the heel of your left foot towards the left thigh. .
+Relax your left knee, and then bring the heel of your left foot towards the left thigh.

 Keep your left leg straight and bend your foot.
 Inhale then lengthen your spine and exhale as you pivot forward from your hips.
 Reach toward your left foot using your hands.
 Maintain your spine straight, and keep your back from rounding.
 Keep the pose for several breaths and then repeat the pose on the opposite side.

 It's crucial to remember that no matter which variation you decide to go with the correct alignment and posture are essential to avoid injury or strain.
-It's recommended to always exercise under the supervision of a skilled yoga instructor who will provide you with individualized guidance and modifications based upon your personal requirements and limitations.
+It's recommended to always exercise under the supervision of a skilled yoga instructor who will provide you with individualized guidance and modifications based on your requirements and limitations.

 Poses to follow-up following Padmasana (Lotus Pose)

-To perform the pose, Adho Mukho Svanasana begin by placing your knees and hands, with your hands slightly in front from your shoulder.
+To perform the pose, Adho Mukho Svanasana begins by placing your knees and hands, with your hands slightly in front of your shoulder.
 Get your knees off of the floor, then stretch your legs out, and push your thighs up toward the ceiling.
 Stretch your spine, then ease your head and look towards your stomach button.
 Keep the pose for a few breaths, then let it go.

-Poses to follow-up Padmasana (Lotus Pose)
+Poses to follow-up Padmasana

 Description